Hanoch Lev-Ari

 Dr. Lev-Ari received the BS (Summa Cum Laude), and the MS degrees in Electrical Engineering from the Technion, Israel Institute of Technology, in 1971 and 1978, respectively; and the PhD in Electrical Engineering from Stanford University, Stanford, CA, in 1984.

 Dr. Lev-Ari was a research scientist with Integrated Systems, Inc., Palo Alto, CA from 1982 to 1984.
 During 1985 he held a joint appointment as an adjunct research professor of Electrical Engineering with the Naval Postgraduate School, Monterey, CA and as a research associate with the Information Systems Laboratory at Stanford.
-During 1987-1988 he also consulted to Saxpy Computer Corp.
 He stayed at Stanford as a senior research associate until 1990, when he joined Northeastern University.
 During 1994-1996 he was the Director of the Communications and Digital Signal Processing (CDSP) Center at Northeastern University.
-Professor Lev-Ari served as an Associate Editor of Circuits, Systems and Signal Processing, and of Integration, the VLSI Journal, and is currently serving as an Associate Editor of the IEEE Transactions on Circuits & Systems I. He has authored/coauthored over 50 journal publications and over 60 conference papers.
+Professor Lev-Ari served as an Associate Editor of Circuits, Systems and Signal Processing, and of the IEEE Transactions on Circuits & Systems I. He has authored/coauthored over 50 journal publications, 11 book chapters and over 90 conference papers.
 He is a member of SIAM, and a Fellow of the IEEE.

-Dr. Lev-Ari has supervised the research of 13 MS students and 13 PhD candidates.
-His research interests include model-based spectrum analysis and estimation for non-stationary signals, scale-recursive (multirate) detection and estimation of random signals, Markov renewal models for non-stationary signals, and adaptive linear and non-linear filtering techniques, with applications to channel equalization, over-the horizon (OTH) radar, automatic target detection and recognition, identification of time-variant systems, and adaptive compensation in polyphase power systems.
-His past research has involved a number of mathematical techniques and a variety of applications in signal processing and linear systems, including: lossless cascade models for multiple-input/multiple-output systems; extension of maximum-entropy techniques to multi-dimensional signal processing; and characterization of structured matrices.
+Dr. Lev-Ari has supervised the research of 22 MS students and 21 PhD candidates.
+His research interests include adaptive filtering under the non-stationary regime, dynamic time-frequency analysis, and multi-rate/multi-sensor networked state estimation; with applications to identification of time-variant systems, customized dynamic phasors, dynamic power decomposition, and adaptive power flow control in polyphase power systems.
+His past research has involved a number of mathematical techniques and a variety of applications in signal processing, including: model-based spectrum analysis and estimation for non-stationary signals; extension of maximum-entropy techniques to multi-dimensional signal processing; characterization of structured matrices; and Markov renewal models for non-stationary signals.

 Education